daviesre/widget-styling/README.md

 * Go to gh-pages https://daviesre.github.io/widget-styling/

 #### Known Bugs / Unimplemented Features
-None known at this time.
+The widget has no functionality at this time.

 #### Support and contact details
 Please contact me at russdavies392@gmail.com if you have any questions or comments.